Skip to main content

 According to BLS, medical records specialists such as medical coders may also:

 Medical billing and coding are necessary for almost every health setting.
-In addition to hospitals, doctors’ offices and outpatient centers these jobs can be found at long-term care facilities, ambulatory care facilities, insurance companies, pharmaceutical companies, medical manufacturers, behavioral health organizations, governmental healthcare agencies and healthcare-related organizations.
+In addition to hospitals and doctors’ offices, these jobs can be found at outpatient care centers, skilled nursing facilities, administrative services, specialty hospitals, insurance companies, and other healthcare-related organizations, BLS said.

 The demand for highly educated professionals will be even more critical.
-BLS projects a 28% job growth for medical and health services manager roles between 2022 and 2032, which is more than five times faster than the growth for all other management jobs.*
+BLS projects a 29% job growth for medical and health services manager roles between 2023 and 2033, which is more than four times faster than the growth for all other management jobs.*

-These individuals will take on leadership roles, creating decentralized teams that support units within large healthcare settings such as hospitals and making recommendations that support an organization's technology, security and compliance needs.
+These individuals take on leadership roles, managing teams that support units within large healthcare settings such as hospitals and making recommendations relating to an organization's technology and compliance needs, BLS said.
 With a bachelor's degree, the typical qualification for medical and health services managers according to BLS, you can be well-qualified to be at the helm of these departments.

 What Education is Necessary for Medical Billing and Coding?